awawa-dev/HyperHDR/README.md

 Official releases: \
 https://github.com/awawa-dev/HyperHDR/releases

-Installers of the latest testing version (artifacts available in the latest build): \
+Latest testing installers can be find as the artifacts of the latest build in the Github Action tab at the bottom of the page.
+Must be logged in. \
 https://github.com/awawa-dev/HyperHDR/actions

 Default LUT table is already included (in the installers) but you can generate your own or import 3dl Autodesk lut table.\